Education and Bar Admission

 Conferences and Publications

-- François Le Moine, “Noli me tangere : repenser le régime québécois d’immunité de saisie pour les objets culturels” in McGill Law Journal (accepted for publication).
+- François Le Moine, “Noli me tangere : affiner le régime québécois d’immunité de saisie pour les objets culturels” in 65:4 McGill Law Journal 625.

-- François Le Moine, “Droit, auteur et art public”, conference at the “Entre raison et tension : L’art public à l’épreuve de la commémoration corrigée” colloquium, Culture Montréal (Octobre 2019).
+- François Le Moine, “Droit, auteur et art public”, conference at the “Entre raison et ten-sion : L’art public à l’épreuve de la commémoration corrigée” colloquium, Culture Montréal (October 2019).

 - François Le Moine, “Artwork on Trial: Appeal of the Caillebotte Case”, presentation at the annual conference of the Canadian Art Museum Directors Organization (June 2019).